 Faculty Hires.
 Due to the challenging state fiscal climate in the last several years, UMaine has experienced a gradual but significant decline in the number of regular, full-time faculty.
 For example, from 2010-11 to 2012-13 the regular, full-time faculty number declined by 39 (8% of the total in 2010).
-In response to this decline, 29 new faculty hires were excellent faculty achievement through tenure and/or promotion.
-Since 2010, 82 faculty have been tenured and promoted.
+In response to this decline, 29 new faculty hires were approved in FY13 to stem this trend.